netlify/cli/docs/netlify-dev.md

 There will be a number of ports that you will encounter when using Netlify Dev, especially when running a static site generator like Gatsby which has its own dev server.
 All the port numbers can be a bit confusing, so here is a brief explainer.

-- If your SSG has a devserver on port 8000 for example, Netlify Dev needs to be told to proxy that port so it can merge it in with the rest of the local Netlify environment (say, running on port 8888), which is what you want to get the full Netlify Dev experience with Functions, Redirects, and so on.
+- If your site generator runs on port 8000 for example, Netlify Dev needs to be told to connect to that port, so, it can route the requests successfully to the site generator along with the rest of the local Netlify environment
 - If you're running a project we have a detector for, we hardcode those conventional ports so you don't have to supply it yourself.
 If we have multiple detectors that match, we'll ask you to choose.
-- However, sometimes you're using some other project (we welcome contributions for detectors!) or just have a custom port you want Netlify Dev to point to for some reason.
+- However, sometimes you're using some unrecogized site generator or just have a server you want Netlify Dev to connect to.
 This is when you go to the `netlify.toml` `[dev]` block to specify exactly what port we should listen to.

 As for which port to use while doing local development in Netlify Dev, always look for this box in your console output and use that: